gShahr/Lowell-Showcase/README.md

     - Currently working on project 9 - just finished 8 (linked lists implemented recursively) - test cases were created by me

-    - Project 9 consists of implementing binary search tree methods
+    - Project 9 consists of implementing binary search tree methods - Difficut to implement as I am starting to learn about trees

   - HackerRank: consists of various exercises on the HackerRank website (Mostly data structures and algorithms)